-Events postponed due to Tuesday's events included the State-Ohio football game, which was to be played on Thursday night, a volleyball match, men's and women's soccer matches, men's and women's cross-country meets and a women's tennis match.
+match, men's and women's soccer matches men's and women's cross-country meets and a women's tennis match.

-The Pack rescheduled the Ohio game for Nov.
-24, and the men's soccer team moved its date at Maryland, which was to be played this weekend, to Nov.
-11. Other events have yet to be rescheduled.
+date at Maryland, which was to be played this weekend, to Nov.
+II.
+Other events have yet to be

 In spite of Tuesday's ghastly attacks, many in the sporting world felt that staying on schedule would help the nation heal.
-The NFL waited until Thursday to postpone its weekend games, and many colleges, including those in the SEC, didn't postpone games until Friday.
+The NFL waited until Thursday to postpone its weekend games. and many colleges, including those in the SEC. didn't postpone games until Friday.
 Fowler saw no reason to even consider playing sports.

-"Some people said that we ought to get back to normal and do business as usual," he said, "And I think we are.
-We're not playing those events because that's not the business of universities; educating is, and we're still having classes.
+Some people said that we ought to get back to normal and do business as usual." he said.
+"And I think we are, We're not playing those events because that's not the business of universities; educating is, and we're still having classes.
 But I don't think that sporting events should go during this type of tragedy."